Trump took shelter in White House bunker as protests raged | Federal News Network

 In recent days security at the White House has been reinforced by the National Guard and additional personnel from the Secret Service and the U.S. Park Police.

-On Sunday, the Justice Department deployed members of the U.S. Marshals Service and agents from the Drug Enforcement Administration to supplement National Guard troops outside the White House, according to a senior Justice Department official.
-The official could not discuss the matter publicly and spoke on condition of anonymity.
+The Justice Department deployed members of the U.S. Marshals Service and agents from the Drug Enforcement Administration to supplement National Guard troops outside the White House, according to a senior Justice Department official.
+The official could not discuss the matter publicly and spoke on the condition of anonymity.

 Lemire reported from New York.
 Associated Press writer Michael Balsamo contributed to this report.